12 things to see & do on any Gatlinburg vacation

 - Hours: 9am-10pm, 7 days a week

 12. Take a walk across the country’s longest pedestrian suspension bridge

-Skybridge, the 680 foot long pedestrian suspension bridge is gaining attention as Gatlinburg’s newest attraction.
+Skybridge, a 680 foot long pedestrian suspension bridge, is gaining attention as Gatlinburg’s newest attraction.
 A scary walk across America’s longest swinging bridge is now the must do while visiting, that is so long as you are not afraid of heights!
 Even if you are not scared of humongous drops, it is a bit nerve wracking to look down 140 feet beneath you as you walk on a shaky narrow bridge (of course there are guardrails!).

 The views of the Smokies from way up here are quite incredible, especially near sunset.
 Near the midpoint of the bridge you will notice all the tourists have seemed to crowd together.
 This is due to the unique glass bottom.
 If you aren’t too scared, it’s a pretty cool photo opportunity.